 To be precise, Egger's regression test examines the relationship between the effect sizes and their standard errors, not sample size.
 Yes, the latter is inversely related to the former, but they are not the same.

+We’ve fixed this.

 p.
 11: "If the funnel plot is asymmetrical, the procedure 'trims' off the most extreme study and imputes a hypothetical censored study reflected around the funnel plot's axis of symmetry (e.g., an imputed study with a much smaller or even negative effect size estimate).
 Studies are trimmed and filled in this manner until the ranks are roughly equal."